uhlik/bpy/README.md

 ##### Cloud render options:

 * `Point Radius` - resulting point radius in pixels.
 This is independent on size of points in viewport.
 * `Point Segments` - point is rendered as polygonal circle, this setting controls number of vertices used.
-Generally, les points is needed when point is smaller.
+Generally, less segments is needed when point is smaller.
 * `Suffix` - rendered image filename suffix.
 If filename in `Output` path is defined result filename will be `NAME_SUFFIX_######.png`, if only path is given, result is `SUFFIX_######.png`
 * `Leading Zeros` - image filename frame number leading zeros count